kninetimmy/Necksaver_xr/README.md

 If you want to move your head position a few centimeters when using snap view (e.g. to look around your seat) use the "Translation" feature.

 Enable one of the "Autorotation" features to automatically activate the offset when turning your head over defined activation angles.
 No joystick buttons required.
-This can be done in several steps or continuous (smooth).
+This can be done in several steps or continuously (smooth).
 To temporarily inhibit autorotation use the Hold buttons.

 ### **Stepwise Autorotation**